rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Happiness is a choice and a skill and you can dedicate yourself to learning that skill and making that choice."</i>
+<i>"People acting together as a group can accomplish things which no individual acting alone could ever hope to bring about."</i>
 <br>
-<b>- Naval Ravikant</b>
+<b>- Franklin D. Roosevelt</b>
 </blockquote>
 </p>